liferay-search/liferay-docs/en/user/articles/120-search/02-what-new-search/01-whats-new-search-intro.markdown

 [TOC levels=1-4]

-Lots of new and improved search capabilities are present in @product-ver@, from new widgets to new APIs and infrastructure.
+Lots of new and improved search capabilities are present in @sharepoint-ver@, from new widgets to new APIs and infrastructure.

 ## New and Improved Widgets